Aryanism: Nazism and Aryanism

 A Nazi German propaganda poster lambasting the Catholic Church for its relatively anti-racist, philosemitic rhetoric (Note: Translation: "For centuries the Church kept people ignorant of their essences: race, blood, and nationality.
 As recently as 1935, priests publicly declared on Catholic holidays in Germany that a Catholic German was closer to a Catholic Negro than to a non-Catholic German.
 It was therefore not an offense for the Catholic to engage in racial disgrace with a Catholic Negro or a baptized Jew.
 On the other hand, it should be "shameful" and "mixing" when a Catholic German married a non-Catholic German!
 For the Church, therefore, even Judaism is a purely theological matter.")

-Hitler often doubted whether Czechs were Aryan or not, he said in his table talk, "It is enough for a Czech to grow a moustache for anyone to see, from the way the thing droops, that his origin is Mongolian."
 The question of whether Italians were Aryan enough was questioned by the Nazi racial theorists.
-Hitler viewed northern Italians as strongly Aryan, but not southern Italians.
+Hitler viewed northern Italians as more Aryan than southern Italians.
 The Nazis viewed the downfall of the Roman Empire as being the result of the pollution of blood from racial intermixing, claiming that Italians were a hybrid of races, including black African races.
 Hitler even mentioned his view of the presence of Negroid blood in the Mediterranean peoples during his first meeting with Mussolini in 1934.
 The definition of Aryan remained in constant flux to such an extent that the Nazis questioned whether European ethnic groups such as Finns or Hungarians were to be classified as Aryans.
 Hungarians were classified as tribally alien but not necessarily blood alien, in 1934 the Nazis published a pamphlet which declared Magyars (which it did not define) as Aryans.
 The following year, an article published by the Nazis admitted that there were disputes over the racial status of Hungarians.
 As late as 1943, there were disputes over whether Hungarians were to be classified as Aryan.
-In 1942, Hitler declared that the Finns were racially related Germanic neighboring peoples, although there is no evidence to suggest that this was based on anything racial.
+In 1942, Hitler declared that the Finns were racially related to Germanic neighboring peoples, although there is no evidence to suggest that this was based on anything racial.
+However, that same year Hitler declared Finland to be a "Nordic state" with a racially "Nordic people".
+Certain non-European groups were also considered to be Aryans by the Nazis.
+Iranians were classified as Aryans in 1936 through a special decree by the Reich Cabinet, affirming their racial affinity with Germans.
+Iranians were exempted from all restrictions to the Nuremberg Laws, as a result.
+Hitler himself also declared Iran to be an "Aryan country."
+The Nazis generally regarded the population of the Caucasus to be "non-Slavic and Aryan"; Georgians and Armenians were both considered Aryans, although Hitler personally held doubts towards Armenians.
+Hitler referred to Georgians as containing "some Nordic blood."